 The doctors at Thomas Eye Group will detect diabetic retinopathy through regular eye exams with their diabetic patients.
 In the earliest stages of diabetes, eye exams once or twice a year may be acceptable.
-The doctors will be specificly looking for the leaking blood vessels that can lead to more advanced levels of this eye disease.
+The doctors will be specifically looking for the leaking blood vessels that can lead to more advanced levels of this eye disease.
 A dilated eye exam will be performed by your eye doctor and retinal photographic equipment may be used.

 Learning to live with diabetes and diabetic retinopathy Essential nutrition tips for Atlanta diabetic retinopathy patients

-If you are diabetic patient you have most likely had some kind of discussion with your primary care doctor regarding diet.
+If you are a diabetic patient you have most likely had some kind of discussion with your primary care doctor regarding diet.
 The nutrition of the food you eat becomes critical for maintaining proper blood sugar levels.
 Please refer to this list below for diabetic nutrition tips:

 The doctors at Thomas Eye Group would like all diabetic patients to know that we care and hope that we can provide the best care for their eyes.
-Most people who are diagnosed with diabetes are not told of the dangers related to the eyes, but instead are told about other problems like strokes, heart attacks and kidney disease.
+Most people who are diagnosed with diabetes are not told of the dangers related to the eyes but instead are told about other problems like strokes, heart attacks, and kidney disease.
 Our eye doctors want you to know that early detection can save your vision and we are here to help in any way possible.
 We hope that you have found our information on diabetic retinopathy useful.
 For diabetic eye examinations please contact one of our multiple Atlanta area locations.